What is digital citizenship?

 - behaving lawfully – for example, it’s a crime to hack, steal, illegally download or cause damage to other people’s work, identity or property online

-- protecting your privacy and that of others
+- protecting your privacy and managing your reputation

 - thinking about how your online activities affect yourself, other people you know, and the wider online community.

-Responsible digital citizenship is different from the technical skills you need to use the internet, which is a part of media literacy.
-It’s also different from knowing how to avoid and stop cyberbullying.
+Responsible digital citizenship is different from the skills you need to make informed decisions about the content you use and trust.
+These skills are part of media or digital literacy.

 What children and teenagers get out of being digital citizens

-When they’re online, children and teenagers are mostly collaborative and social.
+When they’re online, children and teenagers are mostly social, engaging with content and people.

 For example, games like Minecraft allow children to work with others to build new worlds.
-Platforms like Facebook, Instagram, Snapchat and TikTok help teenagers keep up with local and long-distance friendships, share experiences and support peers.
-The culture of sharing helps children and teenagers feel connected to a larger global community.
+And platforms like TikTok, Instagram, Messenger, Twitch and Snapchat help teenagers maintain friendships, share experiences and support peers.
+This culture of communicating and sharing helps children and teenagers feel connected to a larger global community.

 As digital citizens, teenagers express themselves by sharing and posting comments, images and videos.
-They can explore who they are and take action on issues they care about by starting or signing online petitions, joining or creating online communities and interest groups, or just by creating content like animations or memes.
+They can explore who they are and take action on issues they care about.
+They might do this by engaging in social causes like climate change, joining or creating online communities, or creating content like videos or memes.

-Sometimes the anonymity of the internet can be a bonus – for example, if teenagers want to explore aspects of their identity, or want help with issues they’re worried or embarrassed about.
+Sometimes the anonymity of the internet can be a bonus – for example, if teenagers want to explore aspects of their identity or get help with issues they’re worried or embarrassed about.

-Finally, the internet gives teenagers good access to news and health information, and many turn to the internet first to understand themselves and the world.
+Finally, the internet gives teenagers access to news and information, and many turn to the internet first to understand themselves and the world.